alaedine07/Ca-Baigne/README.md

 `github actions`: For our **CI/CD** pipeline we doad on two servers.
 One server will handle all the application processes - web interface and the Database server will handle all the database queries.

-`Nginx`: As react built-in server is not suitable for production apps we use nginx web server.
-Nginx will manage all the requests and will pass it to the **application server** that is connected to a database server. ecided to go with github actions to automate the build, test and deployment process by writing workflows with `yaml` syntax in a `.github` folder inside the repository.

 find Back-end tests workflow here [workflows](.github/workflows/integrate_backend.yml). find Deployment workflow here [workflows](.github/workflows/deployment-stage.yml).